Weed Management – The Smart Way.

 One word – Occulation.

 The word occultation actually comes from the verb “occult”—to cut off from view.
-When you employ occultation in your garden, you cut the soil off from sunlight.
-Popularized by farmer Jean-Martin Fortier in his book The Market Gardener (New Society Publishers, 2014), occultation is typically done with large opaque tarps or sheets, weighted down with rocks, sandbags, logs, dirt or whatever is available.
+When you employ occultation in your garden, you reduce the amount of sunlight hitting the soil.
+Popularized by farmer Jean-Martin Fortier in his book The Market Gardener (New Society Publishers, 2014), occultation is typically done with large tarps or sheets, weighted down with rocks, sandbags, logs, dirt or whatever is available.

 Why should I use ARK Weed Control Tarps?